PRECIOUS-Gold holds below 12-week high as Asian shares climb

 The bearish mood towards commodities failed to offset

-Gold prices are up nearly 4 percent so far this month, after
+Gold prices are up 4 percent so far this month, after two

 UBS lowered its gold price forecast for the year to $1,190